ghzserg/zmod_ff5x/README.md

 ## How to install

-- For users with experience in klipper, python, ssh, etc. Do not proceed if you do not know what you are doing.
+- For users with experience in klipper, python, ssh, etc. Do not proceed if you do not know what you are doing

-- Install [zmod](https://github.com/ghzserg/zmod) following the instructions.
+- Install [zmod](https://github.com/ghzserg/zmod) following the instructions

-- Change the native display to Guppyscreen DISPLAY_OFF.
+- Change the native display to Guppyscreen DISPLAY_OFF

-- Log in to your AD5X via ssh.
+- Log in to your AD5X via ssh (user:root, password: root)

 - Download and run the update.sh script